pedrorijo91/onfido-document-FFAMS/README.md

 The second approach makes it easier to have different Alerting systems, each dedicated to a different channel (email, sms, population direct alerts, emergency teams dedicated protocols, etc).
 In this approach we make Alerting system as "dumb" as possible.
 It should only pick the alert and send through the proper channel.
 It's up to the event publisher (FFAMS) to check the alerting threshold.
 The advantage here is to avoid adding an event for every request that we get.

 Finally, we also need to take into account alert silence.
 If we detect a fire in `t_0` for `area_0`, we will probably keep detecting fire in that area for a long time.
 Until the fire is put off, we want to avoid any more alarms.
 But as soon as we consider the fire is put off, we want to check if it didn't start again.

 The proposed way is to add that information into a cache like Redis, so that it can be accessed efficiently by any FFAMS instance.
+We could instead use a persistent storage, but since data can be recomputed with small consequences, we stick to Redis for efficiency.
+As an extra, Redis maintenance is typically easier than persistent storage.

-We avoid using a persistent storage which requires a bit more work as this information can disappear and the consequence wouldn't be very problematic.
-As a bonus, this information can also be used to skip calls to scoring models: if there was a fire in a certain moment, we do not need to keep looking for fires in that area as it takes some time to put the fire off.
+This information can also be used in another way: to skip calls to scoring models.
+If there was a fire in a certain moment, we do not need to keep looking for fires in that area as it takes some time to put the fire off.
+This means that if a fire starts, the image for the same are won't introduce a lot of load in the system as everything is cached.

 ### FFAMS support for future strategies